grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 ## Example

-The following example sets up the scrape job with certain attributes (profiling config, targets) and lets it scrape two local applications (the Agent itself and Pyroscope).
+The following example sets up the scrape job with certain attributes (profiling configuration, targets) and lets it scrape two local applications ({{< param "PRODUCT_ROOT_NAME" >}} itself and Pyroscope).
 The exposed profiles are sent over to the provided list of receivers, as defined by other components.

 ```river